 Doctors developed a belief that helmets would be essential to reduce cycling injuries.
 They lobbied for compulsory helmets, without trials to assess their effectiveness.

 Pressured by doctors, politicians set up a committee to introduce compulsory helmets.
-The committee prepared for compulsory helmet legislation without assessing its costs and benefits.
+The committee prepared for compulsory helmet legislation without assessing side-effects.

 Government research warned that soft-shell helmets can cause brain injury.
 It recommended to strengthen the helmet standard.
 Instead, the committee weakened the standard to accommodate soft-shell helmets.
 Soft-shell helmets make compulsory helmets more bearable.

 In 1988, the largest ever cycling casualty study concluded:

 “the bicycle-related fatality rate is positively and significantly correlated with increased helmet use.”

 In 1989, Australia was the first country to introduce compulsory helmets.
 There was no trial period nor plans to assess its effectiveness.